waja/docker-calcardbackup/README.md

 ## Variables

     CRON_TIME         the interval of cron job to run mysqldump. `5 4 * * *` by default, which is every day at 04:05 (optional)
     INIT_BACKUP       if set, create a backup when the container starts (optional) BACKUP_DIR        location where the backup should be stored (optional) NC_DIR            location where Nextcloud config/config.php is searched for (optional) NC_HOST           hostname Nextcloud webinterface running on (optional) NC_PORT           port Nextcloud webinterface running on (optional) DB_HOST           hostname database running on (optional)
     DB_PORT           port database running on (optional)
     CALCARD_OPTS      options passed to calcardbackup (optional)
+    MARIADB_SSL_SKIP  set to 'true' to prevent mariadb client force to use SSL